 The bursary will be paid in three instalments during the academic year in November (25%), February (25%) and April (50%).

 You must be in full time attendance at the University on the payment date to be eligible for each bursary instalment.

 You don't need to apply - we will know if you are eligible from your household income figure provided to the Student Loans Company.
 All eligible students who have not opted out of the "consent to share" part of their SLC student support application will automatically be assessed for a bursary.

 Please note you must be means tested by the end of the academic year (31 August 2018) to be entitled to claim your bursary for the current academic year.
 Students who consent to share their information, or who are means tested after the end of an academic year are no longer eligible to receive the previous year's bursary.

 Healthcare students who start their course after 1st September 2017 are eligible to apply for the NHS Learning Support Fund, which provides extra funding for healthcare students in respect of:

 * Note that this fund is not open to Paramedic Science students

-If you are a student who has spent a period of time in local authority care and are considering undergraduate study at Oxford Brookes there is a lot of additional support that the University can offer you.
+If you are a full-time student who has spent a period of time in local authority care and are considering undergraduate study at Oxford Brookes there is a lot of additional support that the University can offer you.

 Oxford Brookes are proud to have been awarded the Quality Mark for Care Leavers by Buttle UK, which recognises the support we offer to care leavers applying to study here.